 Wahoo KICKR Climb Review 2018

-The Climb communicates directly with a Wahoo KICKR trainer rather than with software or other software or hardware devices.
+The Climb communicates directly with a Wahoo KICKR trainer rather than with software or hardware devices.
 Once both the trainer and Climb have been paired, any software that effects trainer elevation is relayed from the trainer to the Climb.
 It’s a bit different than connecting most of your other cycling devices, since they can’t connect directly to the Climb itself.

 Here is Shane Miller’s 2018 KICKR Climb Review